timescale/docs/migrate/live-migration/live-migration-from-postgres.md

 - `--snapshot` specifies the synchronized [snapshot][snapshot] to use when retrieving the data.
-It must be set up to the snapshot exported in [step-3][step-3], that guarantees that the only data copied is the one that existed on the database prior to the creation of the replication slot.
+It must be set up to the snapshot exported in [step 3][step-3], that guarantees that the only data copied is the one that existed on the database prior to the creation of the replication slot.

 - `--split-tables-larger-than` defines the table size threshold after which